 No. Lethbridge has an at-large system.
 This means that each member of City Council represents the City as a whole and not a particular neighbourhood.

 A candidate picks up a nomination form from the City Clerk’s Office at City Hall, fills out the form and has it signed by five (5) or more eligible voters.
 On the form, each candidate should print their name as they wish it to appear on the ballot.
 Any person who signs a nomination paper must be eligible to vote.
+No deposit is required.

 If a canadidate is unable to turn in their nomination papers in person, they may ask someone else to do it, providing the nomination form has been appropriately signed and commissioned.

 Campaign signs are permitted on public property no earlier than Monday, September 20, 2021.

 Campaign signs are permitted on private property anytime provided permission is obtained from the property owner.